 By Rashid Haider, Haiti Chery | Editorial Comment by Dady Chery, Haiti Chery.
 From the moment cholera appeared in Haiti, a series of “experts” started to promote oral cholera vaccines for the country in articles that did not require a declaration of conflicts of interest or a critical review by independent scientists who study cholera.
 Here Rashid Haider, who is knowledgeable about the cholera trials in Bangladesh and Peru, provides a devastating rebuttal of the most recent of such articles, which extensively quotes Paul Farmer and appeared in the January 12th issue of Scientific American.
 DC

 By Dady Chery, Haiti Chery.
 Haiti’s Ministry of Health finally gave in and officially announced the beginning of a vaccination campaign against cholera, after one year of pressure from the UN’s Pan American Health Organization (PAHO).
 The proposed vaccine, called Shanchol, is wrought with scandal, and preparations for use in developing countries contain the dangerous mercury-based preservative thiomersal.
 UPDATED Jan 15, 2012.
 (English | French)

-By Dady Chery, Axis of Logic.
+By Dady Chery, Haiti Chery.
 Hurricane Tomas swept through the Grande Anse region (south west) of Haiti last weekend, destroying over 1,000 homes and killing more than 30 people, according to the Haitian news.
 I would challenge readers to find the words “Grande Anse” in any recent English-language news item about Haiti.